TTFB is the foundation everything else builds on

 Fixing TTFB systematically

 Audit slow database queries.
 Most CMSs have a query log plugin.
 Find queries over 200ms and optimize: add indexes, denormalize where appropriate, or cache results.
+A single missing index on a hot query is one of the most common reasons an otherwise healthy server posts a poor TTFB under real traffic.

 Move heavy server-side work to async or client-side.
 If a component fetches data not needed for initial render, defer it.
 If it fetches data that varies by user, render the static shell server-side and hydrate the dynamic parts client-side.
+The goal is to get the first byte of meaningful HTML out the door quickly, then fill in the personalized pieces after.